Below is a list of just a few of the conditions commonly treated by Hand

 nervous system level will make a big difference as how effective a hand therapist can be in

 helping to reduce pain.
-A sound knowledge of pain medications and pathways of action is
+A sound knowledge of pain medications and pathways of action is also

 important when guiding a patient with acute or chronic pain.
 Modalities such as TENS, acupuncture, heat and massage are just a few examples of techniques that can be called on depending on the level of skill of the therapist.